drk1wi/Modlishka/README.md

       -forceHTTPS
          	Strip all clear-text from the traffic and proxy through HTTPS only

+      -allowSecureCookies
+        	Allow secure cookies to be set.
+Useful for when you are using HTTPS and cookies have SameSite=None

+      -ignoreTranslateDomains string
+        	Comma separated list of domains to never translate and proxy

       -jsRules string
         	Comma separated list of URL patterns and JS base64 encoded payloads that will be injected - e.g.: target.tld:base64(alert(1)),..,etc

       -listeningAddress string
         	Listening address - e.g.: 0.0.0.0  (default "127.0.0.1")

+      -listeningPortHTTP int
+        	Listening port for HTTP requests (default 80)

+      -listeningPortHTTPS int
+        	Listening port for HTTPS requests (default 443)

       -log string
         	Local file to which fetched requests will be written (appended)

       -plugins string
         	Comma seperated list of enabled plugin names (default "all")

+      -pathHostRules string
+        	Comma separated list of URL path patterns and the target domains to send the requests to - e.g.: /path/:example.com,/path2:www.example.com

       -proxyAddress string
     	    Proxy that should be used (socks/https/http) - e.g.: http://127.0.0.1:8080